SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/managing-assets.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS IN DEVICES CONTEXT:

-- To view all devices within a group: READ or CREATE permission for permission type "Inventory"
+- To view all devices within a group: READ permission for permission type "Inventory"
-- To assign or unassign devices within a group: CREATE permission for permission type "Inventory"
+- To assign or unassign devices within a group: ADMIN permission for permission type "Inventory"
 - To delete any device within a group: ADMIN permission for permission type "Inventory"
 {{< /c8y-admon-req >}}

 If dashboards have been created for a group or device, they will also be added as a tab.
 See [Working with Dashboards](#dashboards) for details.